athena-labz/athena/README.md

 ##### III.
 Logic
 The logic is another validator script defined by the service provider that should receive N "inputs" from the judges as a redeemer, consuming the contract UTxO and should, according to the rules formally defined, distribute the consumed tokens which were locked by both the client and the service provider.
 Because inputs can be any boolean "questions", users can ensure dishonest parties are penalized by creating strictly defined rules connected to real-world inputs in form of Plutus script validators.
 Therefore, the logic itself acts as a judge, deciding who is guilty (less or no tokens) or innocent (receiving more or all tokens).

+Nonetheless, it is important to notice that this logic script address may not exist and it is the responsibility of the client to assure that it does and that it has reasonable terms before he signs the contract.

 ##### IV.
 Accusations
 Accusations is a list of pairs corresponding to the accuser and accused public key hash `[(AccuserPKH, AccusedPKH)]`.
 When this list increases, the responsible judge (the first confirmed mediator from the list) will be notified and will have a deadline to provide the necessary inputs to the logic script.